andycroll/andycroll.com/_posts/2021/2021-05-24-opt-out-of-google-floc-tracking-in-rails.md

 In short, it's not just bad because advertisers can track you around the Internet (still creepy after all these years!) but also because Google are leveraging their dominance in the browser market to further entrench their advertising monopoly.

-The core Wordpress team are considering [treating FLoC like a security concern](https://make.wordpress.org/core/2021/04/18/proposal-treat-floc-as-a-security-concern/) and Wordpress powers over two fifths of the Internet, so you’ll be in good company.
+The core Wordpress team are considering [treating FLoC like a security concern](https://make.wordpress.org/core/2021/04/18/proposal-treat-floc-as-a-security-concern/) and Wordpress powers over two-fifths of the Internet, so you’ll be in good company.

 You might also might want to personally switch to Safari or Firefox or similar, even for your web development needs.